lijunwangs/solana/docs/src/validator/geyser.md

 in the transaction for a slot.
 After the accounts notifications are sent, the SlotStatus::Processed event is sent.

-As for transaction notifications via the notify_transaction callback and the SlotStatus::Processed, even though SlotStatus::Processed is sent logically after the transaction events, because there are intermediate threads emitting the notitications to the plugin, the plugin can see the transaction notifications and the SlotStatus::Processed for a slot in either order.
-This issue has been addressed in Agave 3.0.
+Starting with Agave 3.0, transaction notifications are sent before SlotStatus::Processed.
+In prior Agave version, even though SlotStatus::Processed is sent logically after the transaction events, because there are intermediate threads emitting the notitications to the plugin, the plugin can see the transaction notifications and the SlotStatus::Processed for a slot in either order.

 Within a block, transactions are ordered with transaction index.
 Transactions within a block are processed and notified in parallel.
 A plugin should use the